ohhelloana/ohhelloana/src/posts/my-hugo-cheatsheet.md

 ## How to get the content of an _index.md inside a partial

-Imagine you have a partial (like a banner) and could like to bring the content of the index of a section to it (in this case, for example an "about" page).
+Imagine you have a partial (like a banner) and could like to bring the content of the index file of a section to it (in this case, for example an "about" page).

 ``` html
 {% raw %}